anilmainali/Everyday-Learning/Inspirational-Quotes.md

 > # What we think, we become.
 > Buddha

+> # The secret of getting ahead is getting started.
+> Mark Twain

 > # Live as if you were to die tomorrow.
 Learn as if you were to live forever.
 > By Mahatma Gandhi